USF Forum Addresses Daunte Wright Killing

 Ritchie joined Dean Spade, associate professor at Seattle University School of Law, and Mary J. Wardell-Ghirarduzzi, vice provost of diversity engagement and community outreach at USF.
 The discussion was held on Zoom because of the pandemic.

-The talk is part of an initiative called “Building Our Capacity to Address Racism” at USF that includes programs about race and racism.
+The talk is part of an initiative called “6+You” at USF that includes programs about race and racism.
 The effort grew out of calls for the university to face concerns about structural racism, and this forum was part of an effort to reimagine policing, including the Department of Public Safety at USF.

 Too Many Killings